1. Storage ideas

 In any small space, put function first.
 Stackable baskets not only look great but are also a greatway to store your spare linen and extra toilet paper.

-Add a splash of colour and life to your bathroom with an indoor plant or two.
-They will purify the air and open up the space.
+Add a splash of colour and life to your bathroom with an indoor plant or two, they help to purify the air and open up the space.
+Make sure you pick a plant that will be able to withstand the bathroom conditions.